KyleeValencia/FEDOT/README.rst

 **FEDOT** is an open-source framework for automated modeling and machine learning (AutoML) problems and distributed under the 3-Clause BSD license.

 It provides automatic generative design of machine learning pipelines for various real-world problems.
-The core of FEDOT based on evolutionary approach and supports classification (binary and multiclass), regression, clustering, and time series prediction problems.
+The core of FEDOT is based on an evolutionary approach and supports classification (binary and multiclass), regression, clustering, and time series prediction problems.

 .. image:: https://itmo-nss-team.github.io/FEDOT.Docs/img/pipeline_small.png
    :alt: The structure of the modeling pipeline that can be optimised by FEDOT